cmu-phil/tetrad/README.md

 ## Java Install

-The application will work on all major platforms once a recent version of the Java JRE/JCK is installed, certainly **_greater than version 1.8 (version 8)_**.
+This software will work on all major platforms once a recent version of the Java JRE/JCK is installed, certainly **_greater than version 1.8 (version 8)_**.
 We find that the most recent [Corretto JRE/JDK](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) with long term support (LTS) works well cross-platform.

 ## Tetrad GUI Application